 There are so many things to do in Tokyo, you could easily spend a week there and still have a lot left to see!
 But if you are looking to venture out of the city and get away from the busy streets, there are plenty of places you can reach within an hour or two.
 These places allow you to experience more of Japan’s culture in a natural setting.
-Visiting volcanoes, finding the best spot to see Mount Fuji, exploring bamboo groves, are all things you can do just outside of Japan’s capital city.
+Visiting volcanoes, finding the best spot to see Mount Fuji, exploring bamboo groves, are just a few of the unique Japan experiences just outside the capital city.
 Here are some of our favorite day trips from Tokyo what to see, and how to get there.

 Best Places to Visit on a Day Trip from Tokyo

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 No trip to Japan would be complete without a Mt Fuji day trip from Tokyo.
 It’s one of the most popular Tokyo day trips.
 There are several ways you can visit this Japanese icon.
 You can head to one, or several of the five lakes surrounding the mountain, or you could head to one of the local pagodas.